shuaishuaij/Readings/NLP-GAN-对抗训练/SeqGAN/README.md

 ### Introduction

-* the maximum likelihood approaches suffer from so-called exposure bias in the inference
+* the maximum likelihood approaches suffer from so-called exposure bias in the inference
 stage: the model generates a sequence iteratively and predicts next token conditioned on its previously predicted ones that may be never observed in the training data.